 Containers Loading Optimization with Python

-With the recent surge in shipping prices due to container shortage, the price of a container from Shanghai to North Europe went from $2,000 in November to a peak of $12,000, and optimizing your container loading became a priority.
+With the surge in shipping prices due to container shortage during COVID, the price of a container from Shanghai to Northern Europe went from $2,000 in November to a peak of $12,000.

-• Retail value (USD): your goods’ retail value is 225,000$ per container
+• Retail value (USD): Your goods’ retail value is 225,000$ per container

-• Profit Margin (%): based on pre-crisis shipping cost your profit margin is 8.5%
+• Profit Margin (%): Based on pre-crisis shipping cost your profit margin is 8.5%

 • Shipping Costs — Previous (%): 100 x 2,000 / 225,000 = 0.88 (%)